ETHZ-INS/DLCAnalyzer/README.md

 ## Loading and processing a single file
-Download the contents of this repository and keep the folder structure unchanged.
+Download the contents of this repository and keep the folder structure unchanged (you do not need to download the /data subfolder though).
 First, set your working directory to this specified folder and then ensure that the file with all the code gets sourced